covid-at-home/covid-at-home/level2.md

 > Remember: This is for your own protection as well as that of the other patients.
 Hospitals are bad places to be until you absolutely have to be there: You run the risk of getting additional infections that, when bacterial or fungal, are much more likely to be resistant to standard treatments due to the nature of the hospital environment.
 Also: Many hospitals are going to be overloaded, so waiting times may be astronomical.

-### Don't Panic - The Worried Well
+### Don't Panic

 For most people, this will be as bad as it gets.
 You'll be a little sick, and then you'll get better.
 Done.

 At the same time, some people will not be so lucky.
-Even if only a relatively small percentage of those affected need medical care, this will put a serious strain on doctors, nurses and available medical resources.
-We can all help.
+Even if only a relatively small percentage of those affected need medical care, this will put a serious strain on doctors, nurses, and available medical resources.
+We can all help them by staying home whenever possible.

 The "Worried Well" is a medical term for people who visit the doctor when they are not really (all that) sick, because they need reassurance.
 The coming weeks and months are not a good time for that.
 This website aims to give you more confidence and preparedness in caring for yourself, friends, and loved ones until you / they actually need professional help.

+Consider using relaxation techniques to slow a rapid respiration or heart rate that may be partially due to anxiety (or just to chill out):
+- Listen to soothing music.
+- Check in with a friend electronically.
+- See if you can slow your breathing and bring down your heart rate by counting longer for forceful exhaling than for gentle inhaling.
+Some people use 4-7-8, and others prefer 5-2-5 to try slowing down their inhale-hold-exhale patterns.
+Use what feels best for you.

 ### Self-quarantine